sourcebots/docs/content/api/magnet.md

 ---
-title: Magnet Board API
+title: Magnet API
 weight: 8
 ---

-The magnet board is only available on the [Crane robot](../../robots/crane).
+The magnet is only available on the [Crane robot](../../robots/crane).

 The magnet of the crane will only stick to containers.